The North Downs & Kent's Weald Way

 It is recommended that you leave your car at Strood station and catch the train to Snodland.
 For the return train from Sole Street to Strood change at Rochester.

 The suggested lunch place is the Amazon and Tiger (tel 01474 814 705) in Harvel.
-It serves reasonably priced food until 2.30pm; on Sunday it serves roasts and a less extensive standard menu until 4pm.
+It serves reasonably priced food until 2.30pm Friday to Sunday ONLY.
+There is no lunch service from Monday to Thursday.
 The terrace garden at the rear of the pub overlooks the cricket pitch.
 Groups of more than eight should phone in advance.

 Picnic Virtually anywhere along the route would be a good picnic spot.